PSYCH-GA.2211 / NEURL-GA.2201, Fall Semester 2024

 Labs: Meyer 636

-Topics include: Linear algebra, least-squares and total-least-squares regression, eigen-analysis and PCA, linear shift-invariant systems, convolution, Fourier transforms, Nyquist sampling, basics of probability and statistics, hypothesis testing, model comparison, bootstrapping, estimation and decision theory, signal detection theory, linear discriminants, classification, clustering, simple models of neural spike generation, white noise (reverse-correlation) analysis.
+Topics include: Linear algebra, least-squares and total-least-squares regression, eigen-analysis and PCA, linear shift-invariant systems, convolution, Fourier transforms, Nyquist sampling, basics of probability and statistics, hypothesis testing, model comparison, bootstrapping, estimation and decision theory, signal detection theory, linear discriminants, classification, clustering, simple models of neural spike generation, reverse-correlation analysis.

 Prerequisites: Algebra, trigonometry, and calculus.
 Some experience with matrix algebra and/or computer programming is helpful, but not required.
 The real prerequisites are an aptitude for logical and geometric reasoning, and a willingness to work hard!